 But while the work and book sales have pretty much disappeared at this point, somehow I feel like I have crossed a line and have shifted into a place where being “randomly retired” and “selective speaking” (or even not at all), does not feel like a burden, or something I have to fix.
 I have no idea where I’m headed, but I do know that right now, I’m OK with being done.

 *This is probably more information than anyone needs to know about me.
-I think I developed this page to give myself a better sense of perspective about where I was at the time, and also to note what I had accomplished over the years—something I often lose sight of as I move from one project to another.
+I think I developed this page to give myself a better sense of perspective about where I was at various times, and also to note what I had accomplished over the years—something I often lose sight of as I move from one project to another.
 The photo collage at the top of the page is for my mom.